MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/get-started.md

 ### Service Workers

 *Service Workers* is the key technology behind PWAs.
 They act as a proxy between your PWA and the network, enabling your website to act as an installed native app: serving up offline scenarios, responding to server push notifications, and running background tasks.
+Service workers also open up all kinds of new performance strategies; and website need not even be full-blown web app to take advantage of the service worker cache for fine-tuned page load performance.

 Service workers are event-driven background threads that run from JavaScript files served up alongside the regular scripts that power your web app.
 Because they don't run on the main UI thread, service workers don't have DOM access, though the [UI thread](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage) and a [worker thread](https://developer.mozilla.org/en-US/docs/Web/API/DedicatedWorkerGlobalScope/postMessage) can communicate using `postMessage()` and `onmessage` event handlers.

 You associate a service worker with your app by *registering* it to your site's URL origin (or a specified path within it).
 Once registered, the service worker file is then *downloaded*, *installed*, and *activated* on the client machine.
 For more, *MDN web docs* has a comprehensive guide on [Using Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) and a detailed [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) reference.

 For this tutorial, we'll use a ready-made "Offline page" service worker script courtesy of [PWA Builder](https://www.pwabuilder.com/serviceworker).
-Mozilla's [Service Worker Cookbook](https://serviceworke.rs/) also features a number of useful service worker caching "recipes" you can try out and modify according to your needs for performance, network bandwidth, offline, etc.
+From this, you can go on to customize it with more elaborate functionality according to your needs for performance, network bandwidth, etc. Check out Mozilla's [Service Worker Cookbook](https://serviceworke.rs/) for a number of useful service worker caching "recipe" ideas.

 1. Open https://www.pwabuilder.com/serviceworker and select the (default) **Offline page** service worker and click the **Download service worker** button.